jtroo/kanata/docs/kmonad_comparison.md

 [ktrl](https://github.com/ItayGarin/ktrl), and
 [kbremap](https://github.com/timokroeger/kbremap) projects.

-If you want to see which features are supported in kanata, the [sample configuration](../cfg_samples/kanata.kbd) and features list in the [README](../README.md#features) should hopefully provide insight.
+If you want to see the features that kanata offers, the [configuration guide](./config.adoc) is a good starting point.

 I dogfood kanata myself and it works great for my use cases.
 If you don't use any of the missing features from kmonad or are willing to part with them (or